West Highland White Terrier standing on grass

 Good with Children: Yes (especially when properly socialized and supervised)

-Barking Tendency: Moderate to High – may bark at strangers, new sounds, or when excited.
-Early training and clear boundaries help manage barking.
+Barking Tendency: Moderate to High.
+They may bark at new sounds, visitors, or when excited.
+Early training and enough activity help keep barking under control.

 Lifespan: 12-16 years

-Health Issues: Skin allergies, hip dysplasia, Legg-Calvé-Perthes disease, craniomandibular osteopathy (CMO), and cataracts.
-Regular vet care and grooming are important.
+Health Issues: Some Westies can be prone to skin allergies, hip dysplasia, Legg-Calvé-Perthes disease, craniomandibular osteopathy (CMO), and cataracts.
+Regular grooming and routine veterinary care help support long-term health.

-Exercise Requirements: Moderate; enjoys daily walks, playtime, and mentally stimulating games like scent work or puzzle toys.
+Exercise Requirements: Moderate.
+Daily walks, play sessions, and mentally engaging games like scent work or puzzle toys help keep a Westie happy and balanced.

-Hypoallergenic: Yes (produces less dander than many breeds, but no dog is truly non-allergenic)
+Hypoallergenic: Yes (often lower-shedding, but no dog is completely hypoallergenic)